peterkhe1999/CheatSheet/OSCP/README.md

 run
 ```

-Configure a SOCKS proxy => allows applications outside of the Metasploit Framework to tunnel through the pivot on port 1080 by default.
-Update `/etc/proxychains4.conf`: `socks5 127.0.0.1 1080`
+We could now use the psexec module as we did before, but we can also combine routes with the `server/socks_proxy` auxiliary module to configure a SOCKS proxy.
+This allows applications outside of the Metasploit Framework to tunnel through the pivot on port 1080 by default.

 ```
 use auxiliary/server/socks_proxy